Make the Money Math Math

 • The version of yourself you're not becoming

-This intensive is about choosing to look.
+This is about choosing to look.

 Not because it's easy.
 Because staying stuck is harder.

-I'm done watching people—including myself—stay small because we're afraid to see what's actually possible.
+I'm done watching people, including myself, stay small because we're afraid to see what's actually possible.

 Let's look together.